ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 # Quality of a generator

 #.
-The numbers it produces should be "random"…
+The numbers it produces should be "random" (see the Wikipedia entry [Randomness test](https://en.wikipedia.org/wiki/Randomness_test))…

 #.  …but also predictable!